Siemens Aktiengesellschaft (OTCMKTS:SIEGY) Issues Quarterly Earnings Results

 Siemens Aktiengesellschaft (OTCMKTS:SIEGY) posted its quarterly earnings results on Tuesday.
-The technology company reported $1.00 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.71 by $0.29, MarketWatch Earnings reports.
-Siemens Aktiengesellschaft had a return on equity of 8.70% and a net margin of 6.43%.
+The technology company reported $1.00 EPS for the quarter, topping the consensus estimate of $0.71 by $0.29, MarketWatch Earnings reports.
+Siemens Aktiengesellschaft had a net margin of 6.43% and a return on equity of 8.70%.

-SIEGY has been the topic of several research analyst reports.
-DZ Bank reiterated a “buy” rating on shares of Siemens Aktiengesellschaft in a research note on Wednesday.
-Royal Bank of Canada reiterated an “outperform” rating on shares of Siemens Aktiengesellschaft in a research note on Wednesday, January 6th.
-Barclays restated an “equal weight” rating on shares of Siemens Aktiengesellschaft in a research note on Thursday.
-Morgan Stanley restated an “equal weight” rating on shares of Siemens Aktiengesellschaft in a research note on Thursday.
-Finally, Societe Generale downgraded Siemens Aktiengesellschaft from a “buy” rating to a “hold” rating in a research note on Thursday, November 19th.
-Four analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company’s stock.
-The stock currently has an average rating of “Buy” and an average price target of $78.00.
+Several research analysts have commented on the stock.
+Societe Generale cut shares of Siemens Aktiengesellschaft from a “buy” rating to a “hold” rating in a report on Thursday, November 19th.
+Kepler Capital Markets reiterated a “buy” rating on shares of Siemens Aktiengesellschaft in a report on Thursday, October 8th.
+JPMorgan Chase & Co. restated an “overweight” rating on shares of Siemens Aktiengesellschaft in a report on Thursday.
+Zacks Investment Research upgraded shares of Siemens Aktiengesellschaft from a “sell” rating to a “hold” rating in a report on Friday.
+Finally, Barclays restated an “equal weight” rating on shares of Siemens Aktiengesellschaft in a report on Thursday.
+Four equities research analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the stock.
+The company has an average rating of “Buy” and a consensus target price of $78.00.

 Siemens Aktiengesellschaft, a technology company, focuses in the areas of automation and digitalization in Europe, Commonwealth of Independent States, Africa, the Middle East, the Americas, Asia, and Australia.
 Its Digital Industries segment offers automation systems and software for factories, numerical control systems, motors, drives and inverters, and integrated automation systems for machine tools and production machines; process control systems, machine-to-machine communication products, sensors and radio frequency identification systems; production and product lifecycle management software; mechatronic systems simulation and testing software; and cloud-based industrial Internet of Things operating system.